 |ANAT 102||Anatomy & Physiology II *||4|

-Introduction to Statistics or College Level Math Over 100
+Introduction to Statistics or any College Level Math listed 100 or above

 |ENG 101||Freshman Composition||4|